townsmcp/mg-saic-ha/README.md

 ## Credits

-This integration was made possible thanks to the [saic-ismart-client-ng](https://github.com/SAIC-iSmart-API/saic-python-client-ng) repository and its developers/contributors.
+The global/EU backend runs on [`mg-saic-client`](https://github.com/townsmcp/saic-python-client-ng), our maintained fork of [saic-ismart-client-ng](https://github.com/SAIC-iSmart-API/saic-python-client-ng).
+Huge thanks to that original project and its developers/contributors, whose work this builds on.
+Included under the MIT License.

 Special thanks to ad-ha for creating the original integration and for the hard work put into building and maintaining it in its previous stages.
 This repository continues that work.